cdl-geneseo/geneseo-dictionary/D/Die.md

 # Die

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Die

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 1. VB: To sleep heavily.
 F94 2.
 VB: To get drunk.
 F94 3.
 VB: To laugh uncontrollably; &quot;I died when I heard that that loser actually got a job.&quot; F94 VB - 80% of those surveyed used the term to mean &quot;freak out about something&quot; rather than as a statement to someone they hate.
 Brognano, D. McGiveron